D-Whipp/tindog-startup-website/README.md

 ## Challenge Instructions

-Use BootStrap and provided content to create a Start-Up website.
+Use BootStrap and provided content (see bread-crumbs.md) to create a Start-Up website.

 ## About